B0realian/MeshToImage/README.md

 # MeshToImage
-Being an attempt to load high-res meshes and turn viewing angle into an image contining height info.
+Being an attempt to load high-res meshes and turn viewing angle into an image containing height info.